2003 Campeonato Brasileiro Série A

 The 2003 Campeonato Brasileiro Série A was the 47th edition of the Campeonato Brasileiro Série A. The first edition with only a double round-robin and no playoffs, it began on March 29, 2003, and reached its end on December 14.
 The competition was won by Cruzeiro Esporte Clube, who completed a treble.

 Format

 The 24 teams played against each other twice.
 At the season finale, the team with the most accumulated points (3 for each win, 1 for a draw, none for a loss) was declared champion.
-The two worst teams were relegated to the Campeonato Brasileiro Série B of the following year.
+The two lowest-placed teams were relegated to the Campeonato Brasileiro Série B of the following year.